 This amazingly moist Orange Cake is teeming with flavor from fresh squeezed oranges.
 You won’t be able to stop at just one slice!
 This simple cake is easy to make but hard to resist!
+And if you like Bundt cakes you will also want to try my Italian Hangover Cake.

 Thanks to the fresh orange juice and the orange zest in both the tender cake and glaze topping, you get a burst of citrus in every bite.
 This orange cake is perfect for every day, but it is delicious enough for a special occasion.
 Think Christmas or Easter brunch, a simple dessert after a big meal or enjoy a slice while relaxing with a cup of tea.
 This recipe will become everyone’s favorite cake!